Welcome to my website!

 Research

-June 2025 Check out our Edwroking paper "Behind the Push for Licensure Reform: How Beliefs About the Teaching Profession Unite and Divide Coalitions" with Dr. Comstock, Dr. Kaul, Dr. Dym, and Ms. Kim
+Jun 2025 Check out our Edwroking paper "Behind the Push for Licensure Reform: How Beliefs About the Teaching Profession Unite and Divide Coalitions" with Dr. Comstock, Dr. Kaul, Dr. Dym, and Ms. Kim (PI: Dr. Meghan Comstock)

 Jun 2024 Leading a new project to further develop the systematic literature review on Asian students from low SES backgrounds, co-authoring with Ariel Chung and Yue Xin